Anna Apple (Malus domestica ‘Anna’)

 Zone Range: 5–9

-Planting Tip: Plant lavender along the edges of your orchard or right next to your apple trees for best results.
+Planting Tip: Plant along orchard edges or near trees for best results.

 Marigolds (Tagetes spp.) — Florida Friendly